Modern Slavery and Human Trafficking Statement

 • the production of garments where human rights of the workforce in particular Uyghur Muslims are not maintained or respected.

-In the above respect, we obtained clear confirmation from our clothing suppliers that their supply chains were not dependent on or involving any products, raw materials or labour from this region.
+In respect of the above, we obtained confirmation from our clothing suppliers that their supply chains were not dependent on, or involving, any products, raw materials or labour from this region.

 Plans for progress